-An Advance Directive is a written form that tells your family and health care team what you want if you have a serious injury or illness and are not able to speak for yourself.
+An advance directive is a written form that tells your family and health care team what you want if you have a serious injury or illness and are not able to speak for yourself.

-Your Advance Directive will answer the question: Who would speak for you if you couldn't speak for yourself?
+Your advance directive will answer the question: Who would speak for you if you couldn't speak for yourself?
 If you can't make your own health care choices, they would have to be made by someone else.
 Family members and doctors may not be clear about what your wishes might be.
 They may disagree with each other.

-All adults, regardless of age or health status, should have an Advance Directive.
-Even though it may be unlikely that you will need to use it, completing an Advance Directive is strongly recommended early in your care.
+All adults, regardless of age or health status, should have an advance directive.
+Even though it may be unlikely that you will need to use it, completing an Advance Directive is strongly recommended.